Features

 The Score extension file specifies the humanitec/default-cronjob

-Workload Profile to use which supports the feature.
+Workload Profile to use which includes the feature.

 Configuration and examples